nculwell/MathStudy/CS.md

 * Cohen, 1991. *Introduction to Computer Theory*

   Another classic, this one is known for its readability.
+Covers formal languages, automata theory and Turing machines.

 * Brookshear, 1989. *Theory of Computation: Formal Languages, Automata, and Complexity*